awsdocs/aws-elemental-mediapackage-user-guide/doc_source/trick-play.md

 MediaPackage supports live and on\-demand trick\-play by creating an I\-frame playlist from an existing VOD asset or live stream\.
 The I\-frame playlist contains the I\-frame only video segments that your player uses for the image thumbnails\.
 For information about I\-frame playlists, see the HTTP Live Streaming 2nd Edition specification: [https://datatracker.ietf.org/doc/html/rfc8216#section-4.3.3.6](https://datatracker.ietf.org/doc/html/rfc8216#section-4.3.3.6)\.

 **To use an I\-frame playlist to enable trick\-play**
-+ To use I\-frame playlists to enable trick\-play, in the MediaPackage console choose **Include I\-frame only stream** when creating or editing an endpoint or packaging configuration\.
++ In the MediaPackage console, choose **Include I\-frame only stream** when creating or editing an endpoint or packaging configuration\.
 MediaPackage generates an I\-frame only stream from the first rendition in the manifest\.
 The service inserts `EXT-I-FRAMES-ONLY` tags in the output manifest, and then generates and includes an I\-frames only playlist in the stream\.
 This playlist enables player functionality like fast forward and rewind\.

 ## Using image media playlists to enable trick\-play<a name="using-image-media-playlists"></a>